Rafael-FerreiraM/Rafael-FerreiraM/README.md

 &nbsp;&nbsp;&nbsp;

 <p align="center">
- <strong>.NET developer</strong> with a passion for tackling complex challenges through programming.
+ <strong>Java developer</strong> with a passion for tackling complex challenges through programming.
  <br>
  Enthusiastic about exploring new technologies and leveraging them to craft top-notch solutions.
   <br>
-  Currently, I am a <strong>mid-level backend developer</strong> with a focus on .NET solutions.
+  Currently, I am a <strong>mid-level backend developer</strong> with a focus on Java solutions.
 </p>&nbsp;